 "You do not want this?"
 His hand stole out, began to slide over the skin he'd just exposed, and she shuddered.

 "Why are you doing this?
 Please, no games."
-She wiped at her eyes, realized she was crying again.
+She wiped her eyes and realized she was crying again.
 Feeling panic overtake her, she began to strike out at him.
 The room, so huge a moment ago, was closing in on her, and she could feel herself starting to hyperventilate.

 He moved off of her, his voice low and soothing as he tried to calm her.
 But the nicer he was, the worse she felt.
-He slowly pulled up her uniform, fastening it as he murmured strange things she did not understand, and she finally realized he was speaking in Vulcan and for some reason the translator was not catching it.
+He slowly pulled up her uniform, fastening it as he murmured strange things she didn't understand, and she finally realized he was speaking in Vulcan and for some reason the translator wasn't catching it.

-She felt his voice resonate in her mind, and realized that he had melded with her.
+She felt his voice resonate in her mind, and realized that he'd melded with her.

+Then he switched back to words.
 "I did it to calm you.
 If you wish me to pull away, I will."
-He waited, and when she did not answer, went back to fixing her uniform.
+He waited, and when she didn't answer, went back to fixing her uniform.
 "Come with me to my quarters."